WMI-PPT/Project-of-Master-Vit-co-occurrence-matrices-/README.md

 # Project-of-Master-Vit-co-occurrence-matrices-
-1. For the Extract voi:
+1. For the Extract voi.py:
 Description:
 This script extracts 3D Volume of Interest (VOI) regions from the Radiolung dataset using .acsv annotation files.
 It reads the center coordinates and size from the annotation and crops the corresponding region from the CT scan.
 Input: